Fatty Liver in Children, an Epidemic We Can Reverse

 Yes, it can be challenging, but reducing your child’s screen time opens up room for more play and movement.
 It may take some encouragement on your part, but even something as simple as a daily family walk goes a long way!
 A 2023 study found that just 150-minutes of moderate to intense exercise a week significantly reduces liver fat.15

-4 Nutritional Tips to Maximize Your Kids’ Health and Combat NAFLD as a Family
+4 Nutritional Tips to Maximize Your Kids’ Health and Combat MASLD as a Family

 3. Eat more organic fruits and veggies and grass-fed, humanely raised meats.
 Incorporate fruits, such as berries that can reduce inflammation in the liver, leafy greens that contain fiber and nutrients like vitamin K to support liver health, cruciferous veggies like cabbage, broccoli, and cauliflower that can help protect the liver against environmental chemicals, and grass-fed meats and wild-caught fish that contain higher ratios of healthy omega-3s as well as liver-protective, anti-inflammatory, and antioxidant nutrients.21 22

 4. Supplement wisely.
 A multivitamin provides all of the foundational nutrients and is a good idea for any child or adolescent.
-Supplements that have been specifically researched for NAFLD include the omega-3 fats EPA and DHA, ginger, and polyphenols including resveratrol, quercetin, and curcumin.
-The omega-3s have been shown to reduce liver inflammation, increase insulin sensitivity, and decrease triglyceride levels in pediatric NAFLD.23 Ginger supplements were shown to improve liver enzymes and have a beneficial effect on liver function and insulin resistance,24 while polyphenols like resveratrol have been found to reduce inflammation and oxidative stress in the liver as well as improve liver enzymes.25
+Supplements that have been specifically researched for MASLD include the omega-3 fats EPA and DHA, ginger, n-acetylcysteine (NAC), and polyphenols including resveratrol, quercetin, and curcumin.
+The omega-3s have been shown to reduce liver inflammation, increase insulin sensitivity, and decrease triglyceride levels in pediatric MASLD.23 Ginger supplements were shown to improve liver enzymes and have a beneficial effect on liver function and insulin resistance.24 In a 2024 study, 16 weeks of NAC supplementation (600 mg or 1200 mg/day) was associated with improvements in liver fat and liver stiffness, liver enzyme levels, as well as favorable changes in biomarkers related to inflammation, oxidative stress, and insulin resistance in a small group of children aged 8-18 with obesity and MASLD.25 Polyphenols like resveratrol have also been found to reduce inflammation and oxidative stress in the liver as well as improve liver enzymes.26

 Illustrations of two children eating fruit and vegetables